nashyy-ig/MCPE-Launcher-/README.md

-# Block Launcher — MCPE Version Switcher
+# NYL UI Launcher — MCPE Version Switcher

 A Kotlin + Jetpack Compose Android app that lets you keep a library of
 Minecraft: Bedrock Edition (MCPE) APKs and switch between them.